Fried Shrimp Tacos With Chipotle Mayo

 • Coating for the shrimp – We coat the shrimp in egg and then flour.
 We like to season the flour with a little bit of paprika, cayenne, and salt for added flavor.

-• Chipotle mayo – We use chipotle mayo all the time, so much so that we’re now debating how much is too much for meal prepping.
+• Chipotle mayo – Chipotle mayo makes the perfect spicy and creamy sauce to compliment these fried shrimp tacos.
+We use chipotle mayo all the time, so much so that we’re now debating how much is too much for meal prepping.
 Try our chipotle mayo recipe, or use your favorite store-bought version.

 • Slaw – A little bit of chopped green cabbage, shredded carrots, lime juice, and salt adds a bright, acidic crunch perfect for these tacos.

-1. Prep the chipotle mayo and slaw and set aside – Make the chipotle mayo (directions here) and make the slaw by combining chopped cabbage, shredded carrots, lime juice, and salt in a bowl.
-Put them in the fridge until you’re ready to serve.
+1. Prep the slaw and set aside – Make the slaw by combining chopped cabbage, shredded carrots, lime juice, and salt in a bowl.
+Put it in the fridge until you’re ready to serve.
+This is also the time to make the chipotle mayo and start the homemade tortillas if you’re making either.

 Expert Tips